unigrid-project/unigrid-project.github.io/docs/gridnode/setup.md

 ## Sending tokens

-The first step is getting tokens into an exact input amount.
-A gridnode requires that one input has exactly 3000 tokens.
+The first step is sending tokens to your address.
+A gridnode requires that one [input](https://cointelegraph.com/news/what-are-inputs-and-outputs) in your address has exactly 3000 tokens.

 To accomplish this we first need to copy the address.
 Click on the clipboard next to your address that contains yours tokens.

 ![](../../assets/images/gn-address-copy.png)